Repoussoir

 Jacob Isaaksz. van Ruisdael, The Jewish Cemetery (1655–60, oil on canvas, 141 x 182.9 cm).
 The tree in the right-foreground of Ruisdael's painting is an example of repoussoir that pushes the viewer's eye into the composition.

 The Four Philosophers (c.
 1615.
 Oil on panel; 167 x 143 cm, Pitti Palace, Florence).
-In his friendship portrait of himself, his brother Philip Rubens, Justus Lipsius and Jan van den Wouwer (left to right), the painter Rubens's self-portrait on the left is an example of a figural repoussoir that is further accentuated by the flowing red curtain.
+In his friendship portrait of himself, his brother Philip Rubens, Justus Lipsius and Jan van den Wouwer (left to right), the Flemish painter Peter Paul Rubens's self-portrait on the left is an example of a figural repoussoir that is further accentuated by the flowing red curtain.

 Gustave Caillebotte.
 Paris Street; Rainy Day (1877, Art Institute of Chicago).
 The rear-facing man on the right with the tilted umbrella is an example of repoussoir figure leading the viewer's gaze into the composition.

 Georges Seurat, Gray Weather, Grande Jatte (1888, 71 × 66 cm, oil on canvas, Metropolitan Museum of Art).
 In a similar manner to the van Ruisdael piece, the tree that takes up the entire right edge of this work is an example of repoussoir.